droplinked/droplinked-shop-builder/src/pages/collections/components/Collections.md

 ### 🧩 Components Used

-- `AppDataGrid`: Custom data grid component for displaying collections.
+- `CollectionGrid`: Custom grid component for displaying collections.
 - `CollectionCreate`: Modal component for creating a new collection.
-- `CollectionsEmpty`: Component displayed when there are no collections.
 - `CollectionReorderModal`: Modal component for reordering collections.

 ## 📝 Notes